Top Links

 6. Could something be interfering with your signal?

-There are a number of factors that can affect your signal and cause interference, including cabling problems, weather conditions, electrical appliances, taxicabs, passing cars, scaffolding, etc.
+There are several factors that can affect your signal and cause interference, including cabling problems, weather conditions, electrical appliances, taxicabs, passing cars, scaffolding, etc.

 Normally this is shown as picture break-up, pixelation or loss of sound, but it can cause you to lose channels if it's particularly bad